TV Tuner¶

 Move the stage to an area that will accommodate the tuning patterns.

 Create the tuning patterns.
-See Tune.
+See The Tune tab.

 Verify the pattern locations are valid (e.g., don't extend beyond the sample).